armelito/Wordpress-boilerplate/README.md

 > This create a .env file in the root directory.
 You need to put all your sensitive information here.

-> Create a new database.
-Put its name in .env file, user name and user password
+> Create a new database for this project.

+## Change files

+**You need a local php server to run wordpress**
-**The boilerplate assumed that mamp run on port 8000** **If yours is different please go in mamp preferences so you can switch mamp port to 8000**
+**The .env config run on port 8000**

-> If you prefere you can change the .env and gulpconfig file to listen the port you want.
+**Change it if necessary**

+* Setup the example.env in /bin for your futur project.
+* Setup .env file to connect to the database
+* Change gulpconfig.js to setup different config, paths
+* You can create your theme folder public/themes/your-theme.
+* Don't forget to add the path of files you don't want to be commit in .gitignore

 **You're ready to start**

-* If autoload.php file in vendor directory is missing don't forget to create it !
 * If you rename the project folder, or if you are no longer in local host, be sure to have changed the proxy and site url.
 * Don't forget to create a new database and to linked the project to it.